Meet Your WA4PT Board Members!

 Jessamy (she/they) is a Licensed Marriage and Family Therapist, a Registered Play Therapist ™ and a certified AutPlay® Therapist.
 She provides therapy in Washington State for children, teens, adults and families.
 Jessamy is also a parent coach and provide consultations to other professionals that work with neurodivergent (ND) and LGBTQIA+ populations.
 She is an LGBTQIA+ and ND affirming provider.
 Jessamy's background working with children began when she was a teen herself.
 She has been a camp counselor, nanny, Montessori teacher, parent educator and foster parent.
 She is also a proud parent to a teen that is college-bound soon.
 Jessamy has significant experience working with neurodivergent and LGBTQIA+ children, adoptees, teens and their parents, as well as individual adults.
 Jessamy believes strongly in the power of play therapy with children.

-Molly is currently a graduate student in Mental Health Counseling at Northwestern University, specializing in child and adolescent therapy.
-She is completing her internship and seeing clients through a community mental health program in Seattle.
+Molly Case (she/her) is a Licensed Mental Health Counselor Associate.
+She graduated from Northwestern University, specializing in child and adolescent therapy.
 She earned her B.S. in Psychology from the University of Central Florida, where her studies focused on child development.
 After graduation, she worked for three years in Applied Behavioral Analysis therapy as a Registered Behavior Technician.
 Molly is passionate about working with individuals who have experienced trauma through Play Therapy and is a Certified Trauma Professional.
 In her free time, she enjoys practicing yoga, bouldering, and spending time with her partner, friends, and cat.

 Emmett Stanfield, LICSW